tidyverse/tidyverse.org/content/blog/httr2-1-0-0/index.md

 </div>

 httr2 is the successor to httr.
-The big difference is that it has an explicit request object which you can build up over time.
-This makes the interface work much more naturally with pipe, and is generally easier to work with as you can build up a complex request with many simple features.
-If you're a current httr user, there's no need to switch, as we'll continue to maintain the package many years, but if you start on a new project, I'd recommend that you give httr2 a shot.
+The biggest difference is that it has an explicit request object which you can build up over multiple function calls.
+This makes the interface fit more naturally with the pipe, generally makes life easier because you can iteratively build up a complex request.
+If you're a current httr user, there's no need to switch, as we'll continue to maintain the package for many years to come, but if you start on a new project, I'd recommend that you give httr2 a shot.

-If you've been following httr2 development for a while, you might want to jump to the [release notes](%7B%20github_release%20%7D) to see what's new (a lot!).
-The most important change in this release is that @mgirlich is now a httr2 author, in recognition of his many contributions to the package.
+If you've been following httr2 development for a while, you might want to jump to the [release notes](https://github.com/r-lib/httr2/releases/tag/v1.0.0) to see what's new (a lot!).
+The most important change in this release is that [Maximilian Girlich](https://github.com/mgirlich) is now a httr2 author, in recognition of his many contributions to the package.
+This release also features improved tools for performing multiple requests (more on that below), as well as a bunch of bug fixes and minor improvements for OAuth.

 For the rest of this blog post, I'll assume that you're familiar with the basics of HTTP.
-If you're not, you might want to start with `vignette("httr2")` which introduces the basics of httr2 and HTTP together.
+If you're not, you might want to start with `vignette("httr2")` which introduces you to HTTP using httr2.

 <div class="highlight">